antonfirsov/docs/2015/12-ionide/Ionide-VSCode.md

 ## What is Ionide?

 Ionide provides the option of a lightweight cross-platform editor for programmers who don’t want to rely on Visual Studio or Xamarin Studio for every project.
-While both are full-featured IDEs with very good F# support - much better in terms of plain language support features - there are many programmers, especially those coming from a functional programming background, who prefer a different style of tools.
+While both are full-featured IDEs with great F# support - much better in terms of plain language support features - there are many programmers, especially those coming from a functional programming background, who prefer a different style of tools.

-Another important feature of the Ionide project is its integration with popular tools used by the F# community - such as [Paket](http://fsprojects.github.io/Paket/) (alternative NuGet client), [FAKE](http://fsharp.github.io/FAKE/) (F# Make), and the F# yeoman generator.
+Another important feature of the Ionide project is its integration with popular tools used by the F# community - such as [Paket](http://fsprojects.github.io/Paket/) (alternative NuGet client), [FAKE](http://fsharp.github.io/FAKE/) (F# Make), and the F# Yeoman generator.
 Ionide enables developers to use this unique, integrated, open source tooling workflow from the comfort of their editor.

 Ionide is an eight month-old project with almost 500 commits, 120 versioned releases, and 13 contributors for the core Atom F# support plugin.
 And now, we're excited to start a new pillar of the Ionide project - Ionide for Visual Studio Code.